 You’ll be able to apply the tips we provide in this blog post to any platform of virtual interviewing you’ve been asked to use.

 Why are companies using virtual interviews?

-You may initially find the prospect of a video interview daunting, but as a candidate, it can in actual fact work very well in your favour.
+You may initially find the prospect of a video interview daunting, but as a candidate, it can, in actual fact, work very well in your favour.

-In our post, ‘How to reduce recruitment costs’, we discussed some of the reasons why candidates may be a bad fit and leave the organisation within the first year.
-One of the reasons for this was not getting to know the candidate enough early on in the hiring process.
+In our post, ‘How to reduce recruitment costs‘, we discussed some of the reasons why candidates may be a bad fit and leave the organisation within the first year.
+One of the reasons for this was not getting to know the candidate early enough in the hiring process.
 This is essential to determine a good fit into company culture for both candidate and company.

 Along with this, there are many more reasons to include virtual interviewing in the recruitment process.
-We outline in detail in our list the benefits of virtual interviewing which you can view via this link.
+We outline in detail in our list the benefits of virtual interviewing, which you can view via this link.

 How to prepare for a virtual interview?